micahwoods/atcweb3/content/post/new-mlsn-movie-trailer/index.md

 Is it a documentary?
 A tutorial?
 A comedy?
 You can watch and judge for yourself.

-The [trailer is here](https://vimeo.com/micahwoods/humbugshort), and you can watch the full 44 minute film at the premiere in The Netherlands on November 28, or on a screen near you after the worldwide release on November 29.
+The [trailer is here](https://youtu.be/p3K3wMM9oEM), and you can watch the full 44 minute film at the premiere in The Netherlands on November 28, or on a screen near you after the worldwide release on November 29.

-{{< vimeo "301014516" >}}
+{{< youtube "p3K3wMM9oEM" >}}

 <br>